elastos/Elastos/Carrier.Android.SDK/README.md

 A sincere thank you to all teams and projects that we rely on directly or indirectly.

 ## License
-This project is licensed under the terms of the [MIT license](https://github.com/elastos/Elastos.NET.Carrier.Android.SDK/blob/master/LICENSE).
+This project is licensed under the terms of the [GPLv3 license](https://github.com/elastos/Elastos.NET.Carrier.Android.SDK/blob/master/LICENSE).